-A Competitive strategy is all about being different.
-It is the creation of a unique and valuable position in the minds of consumers, a Unique Value Proposition (UVP), involving a different set of activities than those of the competitions’, or, if those activities are the same, performing them differently.
-It is about delivering a unique mix of value.
-A UVP is comprised of a whole system of interrelated and reinforcing activities that fit together, it is not a collection of disparate parts.
-If there is no fit amongst activities, and indeed fit amongst strategies, there is no distinctive overall competitive strategy and little sustainability.
+A Competitive strategy is more than about being different, it is about being distinctive.
+It is the creation of a distinctive and valuable position in the minds of consumers, a Distinctive Value Proposition (DVP).
+It is about delivering a distinctive mix of benefits that customers value – the category benefits.
+A DVP is comprised of a whole system of interrelated and reinforcing benefits that fit together, it is not a collection of disparate parts.

 A competitive strategy is also about trade-offs and choices, and those choices encompass not only what activities to do, but also what activities not to do.
 Activity-fit progresses along a continuum, starting with consistency between activities, to activities reinforcing each other, to finally optimisation of effort.